pcabreracamara/QTrigdoppler/README.md

 Autor: K8DP Doug Papay v0.1 (@K8DP_Doug)
 Adapted v0.2 and QT by EA4HCF Pedro Cabrera (@PCabreraCamara)

-RigDoppler is a very simple Python3 script to correct doppler efect in radio satellites using Icom rigs connected to a computer.
+RigDoppler is a very simple Python3 script to correct doppler effect in radio satellites using Icom rigs connected to a computer.

 ## Requeriments:
     1) Python3